 When you are practicing the guided path in our free online meditation course you might have found that you can feel or perceive the body in different ways.
 You can feel it as a heavy lump of meat and bones sitting on a mat and you can experience your body as subtle, almost airy.
 Sometimes it feels like a flowing river, it can expand of contract.
 Sensations of heat and coldness, heaviness and lightness can appear and disappear suddenly.
 In short – the body can be experienced as a relatively static phenomenon or as something that’s very much alive and buzzing.
 We will explore the second option today.

 Most people actually hardly feel their bodies at first.
 If you told me, I wouldn’t believe that either.
 I see it often though!
 Many are understanding the world through mental abstractions and intellect alone.
 This means that there’s only very little awareness of their body or their environment as such.
 You could say: Most peoples awareness is caught up in the head.
 Neglecting the body for the sake of following the allure of intellectual abstractions is a widespread disease.
 Pain is often the only way of the body to call us back to “planet earth”.
 But it doesn’t have to be that way!

 Every cell appreciates the presence of conscious awareness.
 In fact, most people love it when others pay attention to them.
-Your body loves it when you are flooding it with awareness.
+Your body loves it when you are flooding it with compassionate awareness (not pity).
 You should do this as often as possible.
 While waiting for the bus, when sitting around somewhere… don’t touch the entertainment device and overload the head with “mental fast-food rubbish”.
 Instead nourish the body with relaxed and kind attention.
 Building a healthy relationship requires understanding and kind attention.
 Every work of quality requires attention and love for detail.
 That’s why we prefer mums home-cooked meals (LOVE to my mum!) over a mindless factory-produced chemical cocktail.